Harshitaaverma/BharatFDFAQ/README.md

-Here is your README with every command in Markdown format:

 # **BharatFDFAQ**
 This project is part of an assessment for **BHARATFD**.
 It is a simple FAQ management system built using **Node.js, Express.js, and Google Translate API**, with data stored in a local JSON file.
 The system allows users to create FAQs, fetch them, and retrieve translated versions in **Hindi** and **Bengali**.